-Washington D.C., Arlington, Alexandria and Montgomery County's system of bike trails, lanes and routes rank among the best in the country!
-Nationally recognized as Bicycle Friendly Communities by the League of American Bicyclists, Washington D.C., Arlington, Alexandria, Rockville and Bethesda are the perfect places to travel and explore by bike.
-The region is laced with an extensive and growing network of off-street trails, on-street bike lanes, separated cycletracks, and sharrows.
+Washington D.C., Arlington, Alexandria, Montgomery County and Fairfax County's system of bike trails, lanes and routes rank among the best in the country!
+Nationally recognized as Bicycle Friendly Communities by the League of American Bicyclists, Washington D.C., Arlington, Alexandria, Reston, Rockville and Bethesda are the perfect places to travel and explore by bike.
+The region is laced with an extensive and growing network of off-street trails, on-street bike lanes and separated cycletracks.
 There are even bike lanes on one of the most iconic streets in America: Pennsylvania Avenue!

 Looking for ideas on how to use Capital Bikeshare?

 - Run errands and skip on the cost of parking.

 - Get exercise on your way to work and save on trips to the gym.

 - Expand your lunch options by riding to nearby neighborhoods to grab a bite.

 - Ride to a ball game (Nationals, Capitals, DC United, Wizards are all accessible!).

 - Visit your favorite nighttime hot spots.

 - Explore the trails and paths in your neighborhood

 - Enjoy the National Mall and monuments up close and personal.